zhouqp631/zhouqp631.github.io/_news/announcement_5.md

 related_posts: false
 ---

-Our paper on <em>Surrogate Model for Infinite Bayesian PDE Inversion </em> has been accepted for publication in J. Comput.
-Phys.
+Our paper on <em>Surrogate Model for Infinite Bayesian PDE Inversion </em> has been accepted for publication in Journal of Computational Physics